 - salt and fresh ground black pepper, to taste

-- 4 to 6 cups beef broth or chicken broth
+- 6 cups beef broth, or chicken broth

 - 2 cups cooked long-grain white rice

 - In a large soup pot, heat olive oil over medium heat and add the ground beef, breaking it up with a wooden spoon while it cooks; cook the beef for 6 to 8 minutes or until browned and no longer pink.

 - Stir in the onions, peppers, tomatoes, and garlic.

 - Season with salt and pepper and continue to cook over medium heat until vegetables are tender, about 5 minutes.

 - Add in the broth, and bring to a boil.
 Cover and cook over low heat for 25 to 30 minutes.

 - Stir in the cooked rice; cook for a minute.

 - Remove from heat and taste for salt and pepper; adjust to your liking.